-- 1. When the client or anyone states that the parent with whom the child most recently lived either abused or neglected the child, report the statements immediately to the CPS statewide hotline at 1.800.562.5624 or 1.886.ENDHARM. - 2.
+- 8. When the client or anyone states that the parent with whom the child most recently lived either abused or neglected the child, report the statements immediately to the Department of Children, Youth, and Families (DCYF), Child Welfare, -Child Protective Services (CPS) Regional Contact or call the statewide Child Abuse and Neglect Mandatory Reporter hotline (1.886.ENDHARM [1.886.363.4276]). to the CPS statewide_hotline at 1.800.562.5624 or 1.886.ENDHARM. - 9.
 Do not notify the parent when there is evidence to support the claim of abuse or neglect.
-Examples of evidence that supports a claim of abuse or neglect includes:

-a.
-A court dependency order that states the child has been abandoned, abused, neglected or doesn't have a parent who is willing or able to care for the child;
+Examples of evidence that supports a claim of abuse or neglect includes: - a.
+A court dependency order that states the child has been abandoned, abused, neglected or doesn't have a parent who is willing or able to care for the child; - b.

-- b.
 Proof that a court convicted the parent of the abuse or neglect of the child; - c.
-The child's placement in a home by CPS to protect them from immediate harm or continuing abuse or neglect; or
+The child's placement in a home by DCYF-CPS to protect them from immediate harm or continuing abuse or neglect; or - d.
+A finding by DCYF the department that there is enough evidence to support a claim that the child has been abused or neglected by the parent.
+(For example, the department approved a good cause claim for non-cooperation with child support collection or a completed DCYF_CPS investigation shows evidence to support a claim of abuse or neglect.)

-- d.
-A finding by the department that there is enough evidence to support a claim that the child has been abused or neglected by the parent.
-(For example, the department approved a good cause claim for non-cooperation with child support collection or a completed CPS investigation shows evidence to support a claim of abuse or neglect.) - 3.
-Make a reasonable effort to find out the current or last known address of the parent the child last lived with.
-This includes: - Asking the caretaker and/or child for the information; - a.
-Reviewing the DSHS 14-057, Absent Parent Referral; - b.
-Looking in local telephone directories; or - c.
-Checking the parent's name against the ACES, SEMS or CAMIS databases if you have access to these systems. - 4.
-Make a reasonable effort to notify the child's parent as soon as possible when you discover a child is living with someone other than the child's parent without the parent's consent and there is no credible claim of abuse or neglect by the parent. - 5.
-Notify the child's parent using Notice to Parents (WorkFirst) (DSHS 14-402) and Family Reconciliation Services - Keeping Families Together (DCYF Publication CWP-0037).
+- 2. Make a reasonable effort to find out the current or last known address of the parent the child last lived with.
+This includes: - a.
+Asking the caretaker and/or child for the information; - b.
+Reviewing the DSHS 14-057, Absent Parent Referral; - c.
+Looking in local telephone directories; or - d.
+Checking the parent's name against the ACES, SEMS or CAMIS databases if you have access to these systems. - 3.
+Make a reasonable effort to notify the child's parent as soon as possible when you discover a child is living with someone other than the child's parent without the parent's consent and there is no credible claim of abuse or neglect by the parent. - 4.
+Notify the child's parent using Notice to Parents (WorkFirst) (DSHS 14-402) and Family Reconciliation Services Keeping Families Together (DCYF Publication CWP-0037).
 CWP-0037 is located in the DCYF Publications Library.